Bo Hagan: Playing

-Coaching career
+Coaching

-Hagan was a high school football coach in Atlanta before serving as freshmen football coach at the Georgia Tech under Bobby Dodd from 1951 to 1953.
+In 1950, Hagan was an assistant coach at Atlanta's Bass High School.
+In 1951, he was named head coach at O'Keefe High School.
+However, before coaching a game, he joined the coaching staff at Georgia Tech as an assistant freshman coach.
+In 1952, he was promoted to head freshman coach.
 He moved to Southern Methodist University in 1954, where he worked for two seasons as backfield coach with Woody Woodard.
 In 1956, Jess Neely hired Hagan as his backfield coach at Rice University.
 He assisted Neely for 11 seasons before succeeding him as head coach after the 1966 campaign.
+On November 10, 1970, with Rice sitting at a 2–5 record and three games remaining in the season, Hagan announced that he would resign at the end of the season.